Reimbursement of Expenses

 If you do not provide the above documentation, your request for reimbursement may be delayed or even denied.

 Reimbursement requests should be completed within 30 days of the trip.
 Receipts may be submitted by email (firstname.lastname@example.org) or by mail to

 Post Office Box 3985

 Atlanta, GA 30302-3985

-External reviewers should keep copies of all receipts until they receive their reimbursements.
+Please keep copies of all receipts until you receive your reimbursement.